Patreon’s API unlocks rewards across the web for art funders

 YouTube and Twitch, two of the most popular other artist-to-fan communication tools amongst Patreon creators, are still missing from the platform.
 They both offer their own modest on-site perks for fans who pledge funds to creators.

-But Horowitz says they only support a binary yes-a-subscriber or not-a-subscriber system, and perks don’t travel any where else.
+But Horowitz says they only support a binary yes-a-subscriber or not-a-subscriber system, and perks don’t travel anywhere else.
 Patreon’s platform lets artists set different levels of access for different payment tiers.
-That way a creator could make their WordPress ad-free for subscribers of $1 a month and and up, early access to new content for $5 and up, and exclusive patron-only content for $10 and up.
+That way a creator could make their WordPress ad-free for subscribers of $1 a month and up, early access to new content for $5 and up, and exclusive patron-only content for $10 and up.

 Partners won’t earn any of the tiny 5% cut Patreon takes from subscriptions, but they could gain access to the most beloved makers on the web and the fan bases that follow them anywhere.